 Dancing On The Rock

-Moving Pictures is a dance studio created by my dear friend Montana Herridge.
+Moving Pictures is a dance studio in St. John's, Newfoundland created by my dear friend Montana Herridge.
 Having taught several workshops on Zoom for the studio during the lockdowns, I decided to pack my bags once the closures were done and go teach in person.
 I was expecting to just work for a week and go home, but ended up getting so much more out of that trip than I ever expected.

 Lesson #1 – Learning to really love teaching again